Thoughts, Musings, and the Occassional Bit of Wisdom

 However, there is one thing I do understand.
 I know what it’s like to live with someone who had a double mastectomy.
 For the record, it isn’t Linda in case anyone thinks we’ve been holding out.

-As gel-filled prosthetics became available and most importantly, more affordable, Mom hauled me off to the mastectomy supplies store to help her select the gel insert that was right for her.
+As gel-filled prosthesis became available and most importantly, more affordable, Mom hauled me off to the mastectomy supplies store to help her select the gel insert that was right for her.

-What my Dad did either knowing or unknowingly, was tell me that it wasn’t a certain body part that defines your feelings for a person.
+What my Dad did either knowingly or unknowingly, was tell me it wasn’t a certain body part that defines your feelings for a person.
 It is who the person is that matters.